 The Task Force is offering three webinar programmes that will all be recorded and a provide repository of knowledge that can be accessed by anyone who has registered with the High Streets Task Force.
-You can register now for the first of these, 'Route Map to Transformation'.
+You can access the Routemap to Transformation now.

 - Online learning